vkdolea/age-system/README.md

 - Application will not reload after changin colorsets on "Configure Settings".
 - Color Scheme won't reset when Player changes browser or delete browser historic.
 - "Use Power Points" and "Focus Compendium" settings are now variables set only by game master.
+- Empty fields in the constant part of damage builder will no longer return "null" on damage formula.

 ### 0.4.1 [2021-02-22]
 #### Added